Shopify/polaris/src/components/SettingToggle/README.md

 # Setting toggle

-Use to give the merchant control over a feature or option that can be turned on or off.
+Use to give merchants control over a feature or option that can be turned on or off.

 ---